-In January 2021, the U.S. stock market was hit by a "meme stock" storm.
-Fueled by the rise of zero-commission trading (popularized by Robinhood1) and online coordination through social media sites-such as Reddit-retail investors engaged in an active "buy" campaign to dramatically push up the GameStop stock price to the stratospheric level of over \$80 per share from less than \$4 per share.
-GameStop, a gaming merchandise retailer, had been losing money and was facing a liquidity crisis.2 The market had been predicting (as evidenced by the low stock price) that the company would likely file for bankruptcy (and possibly be liquidated) in the near future.
-In accordance, a number of hedge funds-most prominently Melvin Capital-had taken a large short position against its stock, betting that the price would drop even further.
-Retail investors' influx seems to have been driven in part to create a "short squeeze" against the hedge funds.3 The end result was a large loss on-as well as ultimate retreat by-the hedge funds.4 Taking advantage of the elevated stock price, GameStop unsurprisingly engaged in a large capital raising through a couple of stock sales,5 thereby eliminating, at least temporarily, its previous dire liquidity condition.
+Buoyed by pandemic checks and the advent of trading apps like Robinhood, offering commission-free and "gamified" trading, retail investors took Wall Street by storm in early 2021.1 Coordinating through social media sites such as Reddit, retail investors engaged in an active "buy" campaign to dramatically push up the GameStop stock price to the stratospheric level of over \$485 per share, from a starting price of less than \$4 a share.
+GameStop, a gaming merchandise retailer, had been losing money and was facing a liquidity crisis.2 Its low stock price was probative evidence that the market had been predicting a GameStop bankruptcy and a possible future liquidation.
+A number of hedge funds-most prominently Melvin Capital-had taken a large short position against its stock, betting that the price would drop even further.3 Retail investors' influx seems to have been driven in part to create a "short squeeze" against the hedge funds.4 The end result was a large loss for-as well as ultimate retreat by-the hedge funds.5 Taking advantage of the elevated stock price, GameStop

 1 Robinhood heavily utilizes the payment for order flow (PFOF) business model, under which the company receives payment from market makers in return for delivering a large order flow.
 For more detailed information, see Siqi Wang, Consumers Beware: How Are Your Favorite "Free" Investment Apps Regulated?, 19 DUKE L. & TECH.
 REV. 43 (2020-2021), Robert H. Battalio & Tim Loughran, Does Payment For Order Flow To Your Broker Help Or Hurt You?, 80 J. BUS.
 ETHICS 37 (2008), and Kate Rooney & Maggie Fitzgerald, Here's How Robinhood Is Raking in Record Cash on Customer Trades - Despite Making It Free, CNBC (Aug.
 14 2020), www.cnbc.com/2020/08/13/how-robinhood-makes-money-on-customer-trades-despite-making-it-free.html.
+In our companion paper, we discuss the development and evolution of the PFOF system in more detail.
+See Dhruv Aggarwal, Albert H. Choi, and Alex Lee, "The Meme Stock Frenzy: Origins and Implications," working paper (2023).